 Despite what many people believe, Mormons do not practice polygamy.
 There are, however, a handful of splinter groups that still believe in and practice it.

 Joseph Smith and his brother Hyrum (One of the 8 witnesses) were murdered by a mob whilst they were held in jail at Carthage, near Nauvoo, on June 27, 1844.

 Just before the death of Joseph Smith, he passed on the authority to become the prophet of the church to a man called Brigham Young.
-There are a number of towns and universities named after him; the most popular being the Brigham Young University in Provo, Utah.
+There are a number of towns and universities named after him, the most popular being Brigham Young University in Provo, Utah.

 As well as using The Holy Bible as scripture, the LDS church also uses the Book of Mormon, Doctrine and Covenants, and the Pearl of Great Price.

 While there are many versions/translations of The Bible, the LDS church uses primarily the King James version.

 As the eighth Article of Faith says, “We believe the Bible to be the word of God as far as it is translated correctly; we also believe the Book of Mormon to be the word of God.”

 The Doctrine and Covenants is a collection of revelations and inspired declarations, mainly recorded by Joseph Smith.